dimikot/ci-storage/docker/ci-runner/README.md

 We also expose a naming convention on extra entrypoint files to be possibly defined in your own derived Dockerfile.
-When extending this image, one can put custom files like `/root/entrypoint.*.sh` (to be run as root) or `/home/user/entrypoint.*.sh` (to be run as user `user`).
+When extending this image, one can put custom files like `/root/entrypoint.*.sh` (to be run as root) or `/home/guest/entrypoint.*.sh` (to be run as `guest`).
 Those files will be automatically picked up and executed.

 To enter the container, run e.g.:

 ```
-docker compose exec self-hosted-runner bash -l
+docker compose exec runner bash -l
 ```

-It will automatically change the user and current directory to `/home/user` (without `-l`, it will run a root shell session).
+It will automatically change the user and current directory to `/home/guest` (without `-l`, it will run a root shell session).

 See also https://github.com/dimikot/ci-storage